Kotlin/kotlinx.coroutines/docs/debugging.md

 ## Debugging coroutines
-Asynchronous programming is hard and debugging asynchronous programs is even harder.
+Debugging asynchronous programs is challenging, because multiple concurrent coroutines are typically working at the same time.
-To improve user experience, `kotlinx.coroutines` comes with additional features for debugging: debug mode, stacktrace recovery and debug agent.
+To help with that, `kotlinx.coroutines` comes with additional features for debugging: debug mode, stacktrace recovery and debug agent.

 ## Debug mode